 Pamela Stretton’s work explores a dynamic play between 2 elements, involving not only the visual binary of scale but also the merging of digital photographic print mediums with handcrafted re-working.
 The visually appealing surface texture gives dimension to a work that is layered with meaning, as well as creative method.
 The result is a print with a difference.

 Her subject matter originated as a self-study focussing on feminine beauty ideals inspired by a past battle with anorexia.
-Earlier works bring to light elements of scale, scrutiny, conformity and control.
-Her work has evolved gently in a few directions exploring amongst other things notions of consumerism, women’s roles in society, narcissism and plays on social media.
-From soft feminine nudes, simple clean objects to larger-than-life portraits, Her imagery is quiet and contemplative yet bold and powerful at the same time.
+Earlier works bring to light elements of scale, scrutiny, conformity, and control.
+Her work has evolved gently in a few directions exploring amongst other things notions of consumerism, women’s roles in society, narcissism, and plays on social media.
+From soft feminine nudes, and simple clean objects to larger-than-life portraits, Her imagery is quiet and contemplative yet bold and powerful at the same time.

 These detailed and ordered methods were intended as a comment on the notion of obsessive control very often exerted on the female body, while the padding made obvious reference to feminine softness.
-In contrast to this, the use of square formats, grids and pixels highlighted the notion of conformity, scale, scrutiny and fragmentation.
-In short, the whole image viewed in relation to the content of each tiny pixel sheds light on the many binaries present in each work and serves to maintain an element of dynamic tension.
+In contrast to this, the use of square formats, grids, and pixels highlighted the notion of conformity, scale, scrutiny, and fragmentation.
+In short, the whole image viewed about the content of each tiny pixel sheds light on the many binaries present in each work and serves to maintain an element of dynamic tension.

 - 2015 The London Art Fair, Islington

 - 2015 The Affordable Art Fair, Battersea.
 London

 - 2015 The Affordable Art Fair, Hampstead.
 London